TITLE 41: FIRE PROTECTION

 Section 172.40 Licensure Requirements

-a) After September 15, 2003, no person shall engage in any UST activity without first applying for and obtaining a license from the Office of the State Fire Marshal.
+a) No person shall engage in any UST activity without first applying for and obtaining a license from the OSFM.
+All contractors performing UST activity in Illinois must hold the license required under PECLA and this Part for each module in which work is performed and shall be required to meet the standards for that work module established by 41 Ill.
+Adm.
+Code 172, 174, 175, 176 and 177 and the requirements of 29 CFR 1910.120.
 Licensure is for a 2-year period.
-Applicants for a license to become a UST contractor must comply with the Petroleum Equipment Contractors Licensing Act [225 ILCS 729] as evidenced by the licensure submissions required by this Section.
+Applicants for a license to become a contractor must comply with the Petroleum Equipment Contractors Licensing Act [225 ILCS 729] as evidenced by the licensure submissions required by this Section.

-1) If seeking a license as a UST contractor:
+1) If seeking a license as a contractor:

 A) the State license application and licensing fee required by Section 172.70;

-B) a list of the contractor's certified employees, on the OSFM prescribed form, stating any UST module in which the employee is certified.
-The contractor shall sign a notarized affadavit that a copy of this Part and 41 Ill.
-Adm.
-Code 170 (the OSFM rules implementing the Gasoline Storage Act [430 ILCS 15]) have been distributed to all certified individual contractors and certified employees of the contractor.
-(Contractors are required to be certified, or have an employee certified, for each UST module for which they are applying to be licensed.);
+B) the names of all of the contractor's certified employees, on the OSFM prescribed form, stating any UST module in which the employee is certified.
+Contractors are required to be certified if a sole proprietor, or have a certified employee, for each UST module for which they are applying to be licensed;

-C) an original annual certificate of general liability insurance in a minimum of $1,000,000, with the OSFM as certified holder;
+C) an original annual certificate of general liability insurance in a minimum of $1,000,000 for each occurrence, with the OSFM as certified holder;

 D) evidence of a passing score on the required OSFM approved exam for the module for which licensure is being sought.
-The evidence must be an original certification that includes a photo of the individual taking the exam, supplied by the exam provider;
+The evidence must be an original certification that includes a photo of the individual taking the exam, supplied by the exam provider, or other copy of the certification as approved by OSFM;

-3) If seeking a license as an internal tank liner, the applicant additionally shall provide proof that the applicant, or any certified employee conducting lining activity, is approved by the manufacturer of the lining material as qualified and trained in the application of the material and has adequate equipment to perform the interior lining safely.
+3) If seeking a license in the module that authorizes lining or internal inspections of tank linings, the applicant additionally shall provide proof that the applicant has designated at least one certified employee conducting lining activity, that is approved by the manufacturer of the lining material as qualified and trained in the application of the material and has adequate equipment to perform the interior lining safely.
 The applicant must also possess licensure in the decommissioning module.
-Such proof shall be submitted at the time of license renewal and reflect certification for the license period and the equipment being used.
+The certified employees designated by the applicant shall possess the qualifications required for both the lining and the decommissioning modules.
+Such proof shall be submitted at the time of license application and reflect certification for the license period and the equipment being used.